 In our totally dark room and in order to have a luminosity close to our calibration target of 100 cd/m², we set the 'Backlight' to '16'.
 Note here that you should change Backlight to match your room lighting and it won't affect the picture quality in any way.
 We left the Brightness to '0', its default value, and the Contrast was set to '45'.
 We left the Sharpness to '0' to avoid any oversharpening and we left the Tint (G/R) to its default value of '0'.

 We left Digital Clean View to 'Off' but if you are watching some older low-resolution content, you may want to set it 'On' to make the content smoother by introducing flicker.
 Note that this might be bothersome to some people and will lower the screen's brightness.
 Contrast Enhancer was left turned 'Off' since we don't want to add any extra image processing so we could see movies or any other content as it was intended.
 Film Mode was grayed out.
 It is only available when the TV receives a 480i, 720i or 1080i signal and it is supposed to help remove 24p judder.
 However, during our test, we were not able to remove 24p judder by enabling Film mode in these resolutions.

 We selected the 'Warm2' Color Tone since it was the closest to our calibration goal, but you can change it to a cooler Color Tone if you find the color too yellowish or red. and we left Gamma to '0' as we do not wish to add any extra image processing.
-Color Space Setting was set to 'Custom' for the calibration of the color space, but you should leave it to 'Auto' if you don't intend to calibrate the color space, as 'Auto' is generally the best setting (it will adapt depending on the source).
+Color Space Setting should be left to 'Auto', as it will adapt depending on the source.

 For playing games, via a video game console or PC, you would need to enable Game Mode from the External Device Manager to have the lowest possible input lag.